Hi everyone, my name is Taetske and welcome to my web page

 One time I found a stone nearly as big as my fist and my mother took it to the dentist in our village.

 He cut and polished it.
 It turned out to be a beautiful agate and I still have that stone lying in an old showcase in my living room.
-I have a small collection with pieces from different countries.
+I have a small collection of pieces from different countries.

 Unusual patterns on the floor tiles